-Cash and cash equivalents represent cash and bank balances and fixed deposits with banks with original maturity of less than three months.
+I ask and cash equivalents represent eash and bank balances and fixed deposits with banks with original maturity of less than three months.
 Cash and cash equivalent are readily convertible into known amounts of cash and are subject to an insignificant risk of changes in value.